The Potential Role of a Hydrogen Network in Europe: Methane

 \subsection{Methane Demand}

 Methane is used in individual and large-scale gas boilers, in CHP plants with and without carbon capture, in OCGT and CCGT power plants, and in some industry subsectors for the provision of high temperature heat (see \cref{sec:si:industry}) Methane is not used in the transport sector because of engine slippage.
 The regional distribution of methane demands is shown in \cref{fig:demand-space:hydrogen}.
-However, the results shown in the main body of the paper relax all methane transmission costs and constraints.